Specify Code Cleanup Scope dialog

 This option is only available for projects under version control.

-Select the inspection profile to be used.
-Choose a pre-defined profile from the list, or click and configure a profile in the Inspections dialog that opens.
+Select an inspection profile.
+You can use a pre-defined profile from the list, or click and configure a new profile in the Inspections dialog that opens.

 You can open the Inspections dialog to check which fixes will be applied to the selected scope when you run code cleanup.